Blog

 By Kelly K

-So often we see aspiring coworking owners and operators looking to start their business without a good understanding of the coworking business model or how their space is going to reach and maintain profitability.
+Here’s a mistake we see far too often: aspiring coworking owners and operators starting their business without a clear plan for how their space is going to make money.

-Creating a business plan before you go on the journey of starting a coworking space is the best way to map out your business strategy and how you intend on making money as a business.
+It’s the best way to map out your business strategy and how you intend on making money.

 What is a coworking business plan?

-A coworking business plan is a document that outlines exactly how you will start your coworking space and create a sustainable and profitable business.
+A coworking business plan is a document that outlines exactly how you will start your coworking space and reach profitability.
 If you are applying for a loan or looking to receive funding, then a business plan is not just a formality, it’s a necessity.

-Even if you aren’t looking for funding, a business plan is a good way of getting your thoughts together and making sure you have a viable business long before opening your doors or securing your location.
+For those who aren’t looking for funding, a business plan is still an excellent way of making sure you have a viable business before opening your doors.

-In short, having a business plan for your coworking space gives you a greater chance of overall success.
-Creating a business plan before opening your coworking space is needed to:
+Having a business plan for your coworking space (or any business for that matter) gives you a greater chance of overall success.
+It can also:

 Because Steve didn’t have a business plan in place, he did not consider: